madslundt/cloud-media-scripts/README.md

 _If you have a small local disk you may change upload to hourly and remove local content to daily or weekly._

 *_If 'space' is set it will only remove content, starting from the oldest accessed file, if media size has exceeded `remove_files_when_space_exceeds` and will only free up atleast `freeup_atleast`.
 If 'time' is set it will only remove files older than `remove_files_older_than`_

+OBS: `mountcheck` is used to check if mount is up.
+I've had some problems where either Plexdrive or Rclone stops the mount. `mountcheck` will make sure to mount your stuff again if something like this happens.
+Remember to change the paths inside `mountcheck`.

 # How this works?
 Following services are used to sync, encrypt/decrypt and mount media: